Highway Beautification Program

 - Those which are not visible from the main-traveled way of the HBCS.

-- Existing nonconforming junkyards cannot be enlarged and may remain until acquired by the Department of Roads.
+- Existing nonconforming junkyards cannot be enlarged and may remain until acquired by the Department of Transportation.

-All junkyards within 1,000 feet of the Nebraska HBCS must obtain a permit from the Department of Roads which is renewable January 1 of each year.
+All junkyards within 1,000 feet of the Nebraska HBCS must obtain a permit from the Department of Transportation which is renewable January 1 of each year.

 Pursuant to Neb.
 Rev. Stat. §84-901.03